 As more states legalize medicinal and adult-use cannabis and expand their existing programs, more businesses and workers will be needed to serve the growing numbers of patients and consumers.

-Those businesses need workers, and it’s a trend that shows no signs of stopping.
+Bottom-line, cannabis industry job growth is a trend that shows no signs of stopping.
+Leafly and Whitney Economics report that 64,389 full-time legal cannabis jobs were added in the U.S. in 2018 (a gain of 44% over 2017), and they conservatively project that the job gain rate in 2019 will be 20%.
 New Frontier Data predicts the industry will employ 300,000 people by 2020, and Arcview Market Research predicts the number will climb to 400,000 by 2021.

 There are marijuana jobs for people with a wide variety of skills, knowledge, and experience.
 Some of the most common jobs in the industry are growers, cultivation site managers, trimmers, cannabis chefs, extractors, lab technicians, packagers, budtenders, delivery drivers, compliance directors, and security guards.
 Each of these jobs is critical to the operations of cultivators, dispensaries, retailers, processors, and testing facilities.

 However, don’t forget all of the necessary business roles that marijuana companies need to continue operating.
 Roles in marketing, sales, IT, human resources, accounting, and legal are just as important to marijuana businesses as they are to any other kind of business.
 You could get a job in one of these fields working as a marijuana company employee, as the employee of a company that provides services to marijuana companies, or you could start your own company or work as a freelancer to offer your services to marijuana companies.